Septic Tank Garbage Disposal

 When you add it, trillions of oxygen bubbles invigorate the beneficial bacteria in the septic tank.

-Some additives might be harmful to the biological activity within the septic system.
+Yes, some additives might be harmful to the biological activity within the septic system.
 In fact, some additives can rapidly kill the bacteria within the tank.
 Any product that contains chlorine bleach is bad for your septic tank and septic system.

 If this happens you will quickly ruin your entire system as solid particles of waste will be carried to the drain field.
 When this happens, it is curtains.